ocaml-ppx/ppxlib/dev/README.md

 ### Installing their dependencies

-You can either install them through opam by running `./dev/rev-deps.sh install-deps opam` or get the sources locally in the dune-workspace (prefered) by running:
+You can either install them through opam by running `./dev/rev-deps.sh install-deps opam` or get the sources locally in the dune-workspace (preferred) by running:
 `./dev/rev-deps.sh install-deps duniverse`.

 The opam installation step is very naive and probably won't stand the test of time but might be better when the rev deps have too strict constraints.
-The duniverse approach is prefered as it will work even if some of the rev-deps depend on each other but it requires the rev deps to all be coninstallable or the duniverse solver will fail.
+The duniverse approach is preferred as it will work even if some of the rev-deps depend on each other but it requires the rev deps to all be coninstallable or the duniverse solver will fail.